 Going back to the full set of Emily images, we have subtracted the entire first row from the entire second row to produce a set of specular-only images of the face under different illumination conditions.
 The images of the face under the gradient illumination conditions will allow us to compute surface orientations per pixel.

 The last set of images in the scanning process are a set of color fringe patterns which let us robustly form pixel correspondences between the left and right viewpoints of the face.
 From these correspondences and the camera calibration, we can triangulate a 3D triangle mesh of Emily's face.
 However, these images of the face show the subsurface facial reflectance, which originates beneath the surface of the skin and blurs the incident illumination.
 As a result, the geometry is relatively smooth and misses the skin texture detail that we would like to see in our scans.

 By doing this, a high-resolution version of the mesh is created and the vertices of each triangle are allowed to move forward and back until they best exhibit the same surface normals as the normal map.
 Our lab first described this process on the web in some work involving Light Stage 2 back in 2001, though back then we were using normal maps built from the diffuse facial reflection observed in traditional light stage data.
 The result is a very high-resolution 3D scan, with different skins textures clearly observable in different areas of the face.

 Building a digital actor from scans of multiple facial expressions is itself a commonly practiced technique - we used it ourselves in 2004 when we scanned actress Jessica Vallot in about 40 facial expressions for our Animated Facial Reflectance Fields project, and going further back, ILM acquired multiple 3D scans of actress Mary Elizabeth Mastrantonio to create the animated water creature in The Abyss.

 This particular scan of Emily shows a variety of skin textures on her forehead, cheeks,

 nose, lips, and chin.
-If you click the image to the right, the textures and their variety become even more
+If you click the image, the textures and their variety become even more

-The fourteen images circulating to the left show a sampling of the high-resolution scans taken of Emily in different facial expressions.
+Right: The fourteen images circulating to the left show a sampling of the high-resolution scans taken of Emily in different facial expressions.
 A lot goes on in a face as it moves!

 In addition to the diffuse texture map, our scanning process also provides the specular intensity map and a set of normal maps.
 Part of the specular normal map which we saw earlier is shown to the left.